Equidistribution and counting under equilibrium states in negative curvature and trees. Applications to non-Archimedean Diophantine approximation: Poincar e series and critical exponents

 The Poincar\'e series of $(\Ga,F)$ and its critical exponent make sense even if $\Ga$ is elementary (see for instance Lemma \ref{lem:proprielemcritexpo} (10)).
 The following result collects some of the basic properties of the critical exponent.
-The proofs from \cite[Lem.~3.3]{PauPolSha15} generalise to the current setting, replacing the use of \cite[Lem.~3.2]{PauPolSha15} by the \ref{eq:HC}-property.

 \blemm Assume that $(X,\Ga,\wt F)$ satisfies the \ref{eq:HC}-property.
-Then, \begin{enumerate} \item the critical exponent $\delta_{\Ga,\,F}$ and the divergence or convergence of $Q_{\Ga,\,F,\,x,\,y}(s)$ are independent of the points $x,y\in X$; they depend only on the cohomology class of $\wt F$\,; \item $Q_{\Ga,\,F\circ\iota,\,x,\,y}=Q_{\Ga,\,F,\,y,\,x}$ and $\delta_{\Ga,\,F\circ \iota}=\delta_{\Ga,\,F}$\,; in particular, $(\Ga,F)$ is of divergence type if and only if $(\Ga,F\circ\iota)$ is of divergence type \,; \item the Poincaré series $Q(s)$ diverges if $s<\delta_{\Ga,\,F}$ and converges if $s>\delta_{\Ga,\,F}$\,; \item $\delta_{\Ga,\,F+\kappa}=\delta_{\Ga,\,F}+\kappa$ for any $\kappa\in\RR$, and $(\Ga,F)$ is of divergence type if and only if $(\Ga,F+\kappa)$ is of divergence type\,; \item if $\Ga'$ is a nonelementary subgroup of $\Ga$, denoting by $F':\Ga'\backslash T^1X\ra\RR$ the map induced by $\wt F$, then $ \delta_{\Ga',\,F'}\leq \delta_{\Ga,\,F} $\,; \item if $\delta_\Ga<+\infty$, then $\delta_\Ga+ \inf \limits_{\pi^{-1}(\C\Lambda\Ga)}\wt F\le\delta_{\Ga,\,F}\le \delta_{\Ga}+\sup\limits_{\pi^{-1}(\C \Lambda\Ga)}\wt F$\,; \item $\delta_{\Ga,\,F}>-\infty$\,; \item the map $\wt F\mapsto \delta_{\Ga,\,F}$ is convex, sub-additive, and $1$-Lipschitz for the uniform norm on the vector space of real continuous maps on $\pi^{-1}(\C\Lambda\Ga)$\,;\footnote{That is, if $\wt F,\wt{F^*}:T^1X\ra \RR$ are potentials for $\Ga$ satisfying the \ref{eq:HC}-property, inducing $F,F^*:\Ga\backslash T^1X\ra\RR$, and if $\delta_{\Ga,\,F},\delta_{\Ga,\,F^*}<+\infty$, then $\delta_{\Ga,\,tF+(1-t)F^*}\leq t\,\delta_{\Ga,\,F}+(1-t)\,\delta_{\Ga,\,F^*}$ for every $t\in\mathopen{[}0,1\mathclose{]}$,
+Then \begin{enumerate} \item the critical exponent $\delta_{\Ga,\,F}$ and the divergence or convergence of $Q_{\Ga,\,F,\,x,\,y}(s)$ are independent of the points $x,y\in X$; they depend only on the cohomology class of $\wt F$\,; \item $Q_{\Ga,\,F\circ\iota,\,x,\,y}=Q_{\Ga,\,F,\,y,\,x}$ and $\delta_{\Ga,\,F\circ \iota}=\delta_{\Ga,\,F}$\,; in particular, $(\Ga,F)$ is of divergence type if and only if $(\Ga,F\circ\iota)$ is of divergence type \,; \item the Poincaré series $Q(s)$ diverges if $s<\delta_{\Ga,\,F}$ and converges if $s>\delta_{\Ga,\,F}$\,; \item $\delta_{\Ga,\,F+\kappa}=\delta_{\Ga,\,F}+\kappa$ for any $\kappa\in\RR$, and $(\Ga,F)$ is of divergence type if and only if $(\Ga,F+\kappa)$ is of divergence type\,; \item if $\Ga'$ is a nonelementary subgroup of $\Ga$, denoting by $F':\Ga'\backslash T^1X\ra\RR$ the map induced by $\wt F$, then $ \delta_{\Ga',\,F'}\leq \delta_{\Ga,\,F} $\,; \item if $\delta_\Ga<+\infty$, then $\delta_\Ga+ \inf \limits_{\pi^{-1}(\C\Lambda\Ga)}\wt F\le\delta_{\Ga,\,F}\le \delta_{\Ga}+\sup\limits_{\pi^{-1}(\C \Lambda\Ga)}\wt F$\,; \item $\delta_{\Ga,\,F}>-\infty$\,; \item the map $\wt F\mapsto \delta_{\Ga,\,F}$ is convex, sub-additive, and $1$-Lipschitz for the uniform norm on the vector space of real continuous maps on $\pi^{-1}(\C\Lambda\Ga)$\,;\footnote{That is, if $\wt F,\wt{F^*}:T^1X\ra \RR$ are potentials for $\Ga$ satisfying the \ref{eq:HC}-property, inducing $F,F^*:\Ga\backslash T^1X\ra\RR$, and if $\delta_{\Ga,\,F},\delta_{\Ga,\,F^*}<+\infty$, then $\delta_{\Ga,\,tF+(1-t)F^*}\leq t\,\delta_{\Ga,\,F}+(1-t)\,\delta_{\Ga,\,F^*}$ for every $t\in\mathopen{[}0,1\mathclose{]}$,

 } \item if $\Ga''$ is a discrete cocompact group of isometries of $X$ such that $\wt F$ is $\Ga''$-invariant, denoting by $F'':\Ga''\backslash T^1X\ra\RR$ the map induced by $\wt F$, then

 \item if $\Ga$ is infinite cyclic, generated by a loxodromic isometry $\ga$ of $X$, then $(\Ga,F)$ is of divergence type and